Limoncello, Italian Lemon Flavored Liqueur

 It’s no secret – at least in Normandy – that Calvados is one of the world’s greatest spirits.
-An apple brandy indigenous to the French region of lower Normandy, Calvados brandy has for centuries been an essential part of the social and gastronomic life in this part of France.
+An apple brandy indigenous to the French region of lower Normandy, Calvados brandy has been an essential part of France’s social and gastronomic life for centuries.
 Indeed, no feast in Normandy is complete without the obligatory – and essential – trou Normand (literally ‘Norman hole’; a glass of Calvados) to allow room for more dishes.
-To refuse a glass is a grave insult; but then, why would you?
+To refuse a glass is a grave insult, but then, why would you?
+It’s no secret – at least in Normandy – that Calvados is one of the world’s greatest spirits.
+An apple brandy indigenous to the French region of lower Normandy, Calvados brandy has been an essential part of France’s social and gastronomic life for centuries.
+Indeed, no feast in Normandy is complete without the obligatory – and essential – trou Normand (literally ‘Norman hole’; a glass of Calvados) to allow room for more dishes.
+To refuse a glass is a grave insult, but why would you?

 Historically, cider (sicera in Latin, which roughly translates as an intoxicating drink – how apt!) has been made in France since the Middle Ages.
-It was the preferred drink of the Normans during the time of William the Conqueror’s war in England – subsequently, it became the tipple of the aristocracy and clergy who, rumor has it, started experimenting with distillation in order to acquire “eau de vie” or water of life from the fermented apple juice.
+It was the preferred drink of the Normans during the time of William the Conquerors

-But officially, the distillation of cider into Calvados started in the 16th century, pioneered by a nobleman called Gilles de Gouberville.
+But officially, cider distillation into Calvados started in the 16th century, pioneered by a nobleman called Gilles de Gouberville.
 His written account of the process is fascinating, particularly as it details the import of cider apple trees from the Basque Country in Spain.
-In 1606, an association of distillers formed an official corporation, laying the groundwork for a thriving artisan industry to develop.
-But perhaps industry is the wrong word, for even today the best Calvados is produced by family businesses.
+In 1606, an association of distillers formed an official corporation, laying the groundwork for developing a thriving artisan industry.
+But perhaps the industry is the wrong word; for even today, the best Calvados is produced by family businesses.
 Its popularity rocketed in Paris during the 19th century, aided by the technological advancements that led to industrial distillation.
-It also benefited, ironically, from the phylloxera plague which destroyed vineyards in the 19th century, forcing the aristocracy to source their brandy from outside of the Cognac region.
+Ironically, It also benefited from the phylloxera plague, which destroyed vineyards in the 19th century, forcing the aristocracy to source their brandy from outside the Cognac region.

-Today cider and, of course, Calvados is a protected designation of origin (AOC) in Normandy, with strict controls enforced regarding production methods, to cite just one example.
-It is made using specific varieties of apples or pears (some of them being very old varieties), and there are four key types of apple used in cider making: sweet, bittersweet, bitter and sour.
-The whole process (including aging) typically takes several years, with many factors influencing the quality of the final product, including soil, quality of fruit pressing and distillation methods.
+Today cider and Calvados are a protected designation of origin (AOC) in Normandy, with strict controls enforced regarding production methods, to cite just one example.
+It is made using specific varieties of apples or pears (some very old varieties), and there are four key types of apples used in cider making: sweet, bittersweet, bitter, and sour.
+The whole process (including aging) typically takes several years, with many factors influencing the quality of the final product, including soil, the quality of fruit pressing, and distillation methods.

-The journey starts in the orchard – the apples are shaken off the trees or gathered from the ground sometime between early October and early December.
+The journey starts in the orchard – the apples are shaken off the trees or gathered from the ground between early October and early December.
 Traditionally, the trees don’t number more than 100 per hectare to ensure maximum sunlight.
-After being stored for two or three weeks to let them mature, they are pressed.
+They are pressed after being stored for two or three weeks to let them mature.
 The raw apple juice – including the solid matter left by the pressing – is fermented for six months, with a fast fermentation followed by a slow one.
 When all the sugar has turned to alcohol, the juice is distilled, usually twice.
-The resulting liquid is clear but takes on a delicate golden hue from the oak casks in which it’s aged for anything from two years to many decades.
+The resulting liquid is clear but takes on a delicate golden hue from the oak casks in which it’s aged from two years to many decades.
 As with Cognac, aging ends the moment Calvados is bottled.

-Of course, the final product is far from homogenous – several different grades of Calvados exist: AOC Calvados Pays d’Auge, AOC Calvados and Calvados Domfrontais.
-The last category reflects the longstanding tradition of growing pears in the region, and is typically a fruity and tangy drink, rather than profound or complex.
+Of course, the final product is far from homogenous – several different grades of Calvados exist: AOC Calvados Pays d’Auge, AOC Calvados, and Calvados Domfrontais.
+The last category reflects the region’s longstanding tradition of growing pears and is typically a fruity and tangy drink rather than profound or complex.

 However, AOC Calvados Pays d’Auge is a different matter altogether.
 Although the AOC stipulates a minimum of 2 year’s aging, the best examples are always aged for far longer than that, producing a brandy of exquisite refinement and complexity.
 There’s a myriad of labels to get to grips with, but the three basic categories are as follows:

-But equally, this is just a guide to quality and the producer in question should always be your ultimate reference point.
+But equally, this is just a guide to quality, and the producer in question should always be your ultimate reference point.
 The best mature examples merge finesse and power with ease tantamount to promiscuity, while young Calvados is the ideal aperitif.
-It also matches beautifully with Normandy cheeses such as a creamy Camembert.
-Meanwhile, mature Calvados begs to be savored in its own right, although top-end Calvados from the Pays d’Auge will typically be served with Pont-l’Evêque cheeses or an apple pudding in Normandy restaurants.
+It also matches beautifully with Normandy cheeses, such as a creamy Camembert.
+Meanwhile, mature Calvados begs to be savored in its own right.
+However, top-end Calvados from the Pays d’Auge will typically be served with Pont-l’Evêque cheeses or an apple pudding in Normandy restaurants.

 However, we prefer to enjoy its myriad of flavors – ripe apples, dried apricots, butterscotch, nuts, and chocolate – without any gastronomic interference.
-This is the real beauty of Calvados, is can be a fun, delicious aperitif or something far more ‘serious’ and complex, depending on your mood.
-Connoisseurs always salivate over the best Cognac (with good reason), but there’s no denying that Calvados is every bit the equal of that prestigious, and perhaps more famous, spirit.
+This is the real beauty of Calvados; it can be a fun, delicious aperitif or something far more ‘serious’ and complex, depending on your mood.
+Connoisseurs always salivate over the best Cognac (with good reason), but there’s no denying that Calvados is the equal of that prestigious, perhaps more famous, spirit.